TiffanyChan614/React-Tenzies/README.md

 ## Future Improvements

-- Replace the number on the dice with dots
+- --Replace the number on the dice with dots--
 - --Add inset shadow to the dice when they are being clicked--